 - Under Handoff Integrations, go to Kustomer Agent Chat, then click Configure.

 - In the API Key field of the Kustomer dialog box, enter the Kustomer API Key.

 - Click Save.

-The Kustomer block is added to your bot's block drawer in the Answers view.
+The Kustomer block is now available in your bot's block drawer in the Answers view.

 Use the Kustomer block

 This quick guide will help you get your Kustomer handoff Answer up and running.

 - On the Ada Dashboard, go to Build > Answer.